Lab Setup for Microsoft Exam Azure AZ-900

 - ARM Templates (automate and simplify Azure resources)

-The 7 main concepts using when working in the Cloud are:
+The 7 main concepts that are use when working with the Cloud are:

 - Reliability; describes how Azure can tolerate failures or even disasters